technotarek/timeliner/README.md

 *	Optional: Jack Moore's ColorBox jQuery plugin

 ## Usage
-1. Include screen.css and timeliner.js (or timeliner.min.js).
-Optionally, include also responsive.css for basic responsive behavior on phones and mobile devices below 480px wide (iPad responsive behavior forthcoming).
+1. Include timeliner.css (or timeliner.min.css) and timeliner.js (or timeliner.min.js).
+Optionally, also include responsive.css for basic responsive behavior on phones and mobile devices below 480px wide (iPad responsive behavior forthcoming).

 2. Wrap your timeline in an element with an ID of "timeline" and CLASS of timeline-container.
 You can set your own container ID using the plugin's options.
 If you need to use a customized class value as well, update the CSS accordingly.